chriswood/kiteeatingtree/README.md

     Add login decorator
     Fix when to show logged in as
     add password edit feature
-    Add feedback on form submittal success for user/edit
+    X - Add feedback on form submittal success for user/edit